Skip to main content

 Electronic signing of wills was first introduced on 12 May 2020 by the Victorian government as a temporary measure during the coronavirus pandemic under the COVID-19 Omnibus (Emergency Measures) (Electronic Signing and Witnessing) Regulations 2020 (Vic).
 On 26 April 2021 the regulations expired, and a permanent remote execution procedure was enacted under section 8A of the Wills Act.

-Re Curtis is the first ruling considering the new remote execution procedure and highlights the practical difficulties in complying with the requirement under s8A(4)(a) for witnesses to ‘clearly see’ the will -maker’s signature being made.
-In particular, the Court held that witnesses need to see the will-maker operating the computer or device to apply the signature and as they do so, also see the signature appearing on the electronic document.
+Re Curtis is the first ruling considering the remote execution procedure and highlights the practical difficulties in complying with the requirement under s8A(4)(a) for witnesses to ‘clearly see’ the will-maker’s signature being made.

 On 7 June 2021 Mr Curtis (the will-maker) executed his will remotely by audio-visual link.
 This was done at a time when public health directions were in force restricting the circumstances in which Melbourne residents, including the will-maker, could leave their home.